 For a non-AP MLD associated with an AP MLD, a non-AP STA affiliated with the non-AP MLD shall not send Association Request frame without Multi-link element.

-Note - A non-AP MLD can disassociate with the associated AP MLD to allow a non-AP STA that was affiliated with the non-AP MLD to send an Association Request frame without Multi-link element to perform regular STA association, i.e., non-MLD association.
+Note - A non-AP MLD can disassociate with the associated AP MLD to allow a non-AP STA that was affiliated with the non-AP MLD to allow to send an Association Request frame without Multi-link element to perform regular STA association, i.e., non-MLD association.

-For a non-AP MLD associated with an AP MLD, if an AP affiliated with the AP MLD receives an Association Request frame without Multi-link element from a non-AP STA affiliated with the non-AP MLD, then the AP shall reject the association request.
+For a non-AP MLD associated with an AP MLD, if an AP affiliated with the AP MLD receives an Association Request frame without Multi-link element from a non-AP STA affiliated with the non-AP MLD, then the AP shall reject the association request with a status code of DENIED_STA_AFFILIATED_WITH_MLD WITH_EXISTING_MLD_ASSOCIATION.

-For a non-AP MLD associated with an AP MLD, a non-AP STA affiliated with the non-AP MLDshall not send Reassociation Request frame without Multi-link element to any AP affiliated with that AP MLD.
+For a non-AP MLD associated with an AP MLD, a non-AP STA that is affiliated with the non-AP MLD and has MAC address not equal to the MLD MAC address of the non-AP MLD shall not send Reassociation Request frame without Multi-link element to any AP affiliated with that AP MLD.

-For a non-AP MLD associated with an AP MLD, if an AP affiliated with the AP MLD receives an Reassociation Request frame without Multi-link element from a non-AP STA affiliated with the non-AP MLD, then the AP shall reject the reassociation request.
+For a non-AP MLD associated with an AP MLD, if an AP affiliated with the AP MLD receives an Reassociation Request frame without Multi-link element from a non-AP STA that is affiliated with the non-AP MLD and has MAC address not equal to the MLD MAC address of the non-AP MLD, then the AP shall reject the reassociation request with a status code of DENIED_STA_AFFILIATED_WITH_MLD WITH_EXISTING_MLD_ASSOCIATION.

 Propose:

+9.4.1.9 Status Code field

+Change Table 9-50 (Status codes) as follows (maintaining numeric order and updating the reserved range):

+Table 9-50—Status codes